 Popping a few drops of something divine into your bath water at night is one of the nicest ways to unwind and relax at the end of a long day.
 But many proprietary bath and shower products contain parabens and petrochemicals which are not good for you.
-In addition, some of the perfumes are rather artificial and harsh and almost over fragranced.
+In addition, some of the perfumes are rather artificial and harsh and almost over-fragranced.
 So, why not use essential oils at bath time?
 They are not just for massage.

 Most people have some essential oils lurking in the bathroom cabinet, for minor ailments or to help with coughs and colds.
-You may have some in the bedroom for a relaxing massage or foot rub but you can also use them in the bath or to shower with.
-Essential oils are completely natural and body safe and you can wash confidently in the knowledge that you are not adding anything toxic to your body.
+You may have some in the bedroom for a relaxing massage or foot rub but you can also use them in the bath or to shower.
+Essential oils are completely natural and body safe and you can wash them confidently in the knowledge that you are not adding anything toxic to your body.
 Plus, they smell delicious.

 What are the best essential oils for a relaxing bath?

-Here are some of the favorite oils to try in your bath plus some tips on which individual benefits they have if you also need a remedy for a headache, stress and anxiety or aches and pains.
+Here are some of the favorite oils to try in your bath plus some tips on which individual benefits they have if you also need a remedy for a headache, stress and anxiety, or aches and pains.